Majlis Ulama-e-Shia—Past, Present and the Future

 The Majlis Ulama-e-Shia Europe elected Hujjatul Islam Maulana Syed Ameer Hussain Naqvi sahib as its second President.
 Maulana Syed AH Naqvi served the Majlis with diligence and commitment.

-In 2011, the Majlis elected Hujjatul Islam Maulana Syed Ali Raza Rizvi sahib as its third President who is also the current President of the Majlis.
+In 2011, the Majlis elected Hujjatul Islam Maulana Syed Ali Raza Rizvi sahib as its third President.
 One of his main achievements was the formation of an effective and capable Central Cabinet.
 He also got the Majlis formally registered in Britain as a Charity.
 He, alongwith his Cabinet, visited nearly all Imamia missions across Britain.
 He also organised camps for the families of the Shia community—first time in the history of the Majlis.
 He arranged camps for the youth and students.

 He introduced as many as four Cabinet sessions in a calendar month which helped towards understanding various issues facing the community and how best they could be resolved through discussion and debate.
 Maulana Rizvi established a formal secretariat of the Majlis and appointed competent staff to assist its operations.
 He promoted and included other nationalities in the mainstream of the Majlis members.
 He enabled Majlis’s voice to be heard in the corridors of power.
 Through his indefatigable efforts the Majlis got distinguished recognition among political, social and religious institutions.